 In order to help us better manage this process, letters of intent to submit key project proposals were solicited in December 2019.
 The list of individuals (and their science interests) submitting letters of intent was circulated on December 23.
 The structuring and management of the key project collaborations is left to the proposers.
 Proposals must be submitted to the LCO Observation Portal by February 14, 2020.

 Proposals approved as new key projects will be required to submit annual status reports, together with requests for modifications to the allocations specified in the original proposal.
 These reports will be reviewed by the key project TAC in subsequent years, and the requested modifications will be considered on the basis of the TAC review.

 Current key projects have found it advantageous to develop software tools to help them manage their projects, including their interaction with the observatory system and within their team.
 Observation requests are submitted to the LCO scheduler either through a web form or through a programmatic API.
 APIs also exist to query status of observations and to retrieve data.
 Observations are specified as one or more exposures, optionally linked by a defined cadence.
-Two other request modes are available.
-A rapid response mode is supported for cases in which an exposure must start immediately (less than 15 minutes).
-A time critical mode is supported for cases in which an observation must be scheduled at a specific time.
+A rapid response mode is also supported for cases in which an exposure must start immediately (less than 5 minutes).

 Calibration observations, including bias frames, dark frames, flat fields, and photometric standard fields are obtained automatically.
 Science exposures are all pipeline processed and maintained in a science archive.
 Raw data are available from the archive within a few minutes after the completion of each exposure.
-Quicklook reduced data are available a few minutes later, and final reduced data are available following the completion of end-of-night calibrations at the relevant site.
-Data are proprietary for 12 months from the date of observation, and public thereafter.
+Final reduced data are available a few minutes later.
+Data are proprietary for 12 months from the date of observation and public thereafter.